 According to the FDA, "Low fat diets rich in fruits and vegetables (foods that are low in fat and may contain dietary fiber, Vitamin A, or Vitamin C) may reduce the risk of some types of cancer, a disease associated with many factors," and "Diets low in sodium may reduce the risk of high blood pressure, a disease associated with many factors."
-Eden Aduki Beans are very low sodium with no salt added, fat free, and an excellent source of dietary fiber.
-They are a good source of protein, iron, and magnesium.
+Eden Aduki Beans are very low sodium with no salt added, fat free, and an a good source of protein, fiber, magnesium, and zinc.

 Studies show beans contain a wealth of antioxidants similar to those in fruits and berries.
 "Beans are really loaded with antioxidant compounds," said Clifford Beninger, Ph.D., an environmental biologist and former researcher for the USDA's Bean Research Unit.
 "We didn't know how potent they were until now.
 In general darker colored seed coats were associated with higher levels of flavonoids, and therefore higher antioxidant activity."
 Researchers tested the antioxidant activity of flavonoids found in 12 common varieties of dry beans.
 They found one class of compounds in particular, anthocyanins, were the most active antioxidants in beans.
 These findings add antioxidant activity to a growing list of healthy compounds found in beans and legumes.
 The study was published in the Journal of Agricultural and Food Chemistry.